-4.3.2 Excavation of the mitigation areas may be undertaken as a single stage or may be divided into phases or by area with this to be confirmed by the client.
-They may be undertaken in any order, dependant on the preference of the client and in light of the construction programme.
-No construction activity will start within the individual mitigation areas until the fieldwork has been completed to a satisfactory standard and agreed between the client's archaeological consultant and planning archaeologist.
-It is expected that the mitigation areas will be 'signed off' (i.e. released for construction) by the planning archaeologist either as a whole or separately.
+4.3.2 Excavation of the mitigation area may be undertaken in a single phase and no construction activity will start within the mitigation area until the fieldwork has been completed to a satisfactory standard and agreed between the client's archaeological consultant and planning archaeologist.
+It is expected that the mitigation area will be 'signed off' (i.e. released for construction) by the planning archaeologist as a whole on completion of the fieldwork.